The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 - Red meat: Can contribute to inflammation.

-- Foods high in sugar, salt, and additives: These can negatively lasting results the curing or mending process.
+- Foods high in sugar, salt, and additives: These can negatively impact the healing process.

 - Processed foods: Often contain inflammatory ingredients and additives.